prometheus/collectd_exporter/README.md

 ### Note
 * Depends on the platform you are using to build the binary, the artifact is only capable of running on the platform you build it with.

 * Use the `go env` command to find out which `architecture` and `os` you are building with.
 The following configuration is for buidling to run on Linux platform.
+See https://github.com/golang/go/blob/master/src/go/build/syslist.go for the list of supported OS and CPU architecture.

 	`GOARCH="amd64"`